Perepadia/test/docs/uc_food_order.md

 1. Open a site.
 2. Add dishes at the same way as described above.
+3. Open cart and register to order dishes.

 ## Result
 Needed dished are in the cart.